15 of the Most Common Coffee Drinks Explained

 Cold Brew Coffee, 15 of the Most Common Coffee Drinks Explained

-Cold brew coffee is a smooth, cold beverage made by steeping coarsely ground coffee in cool or room temperature water for many hours.
+Cold brew coffee is a smooth, cold beverage made by steeping coarsely ground coffee in cool or room-temperature water for many hours.
 The time replaces the heat of traditionally brewed coffee.
-Cold brew coffee is more of a coffee concentrate, it's incredibly strong.
+Cold brew coffee is more of a coffee concentrate, and it's incredibly strong.
 Some coffee shops will water it down for their drinks.

 13. Affogato